mano8/kalliope_neuron_ambient_sound/README.md

 ```
 ## Extra
 You can pause music when you need to call kalliope,
-adding play-pause state to your on-triggered-synapse.
+adding pause state to your on-triggered-synapse.

 And then play, when you finish calling your ambient-play synapse.
 ```yml
 - name: "on-triggered-synapse"